 Conventional and electronic tagging information (release and recovery data) continues to be reported to ICCAT on a regular basis.
-During the reporting period, ICCAT CPCs have reported tagging data from 716 specimens released and recovery data from 290 individuals (SCI-008, Table 5a).
-However, the large number of tags associated to the ICCAT GBYP has yet to be included in the tagging data base.
+During the reporting period, ICCAT CPCs have reported tagging data from 716 specimens released and recovery data from 290 individuals (Secretariat Report on Statistics and Coordination of Research in 2015, Table 5a).
+However, the large number of tags associated to the ICCAT GBYP has yet to be included in the tagging database.
 As in previous years, the ICCAT Secretariat has, at disposal of the ICCAT scientific community (scientists or scientific institutions from ICCAT CPCs), conventional tags for tagging experiments.
-During 2014/2015 the Secretariat distributed 2,550 tags to the ICCAT scientific community (SCI-008, Table 5b).
+During 2014/2015 the Secretariat distributed 2,550 tags to the ICCAT scientific community (above-mentioned report, Table 5b).
 A large portion was directly associated with ICCAT GBYP.